snlab/alto-doc/ECS_design_document_template.md

 ## Branch

 Now we have two branches of our ECS implementation.
 One is totally compatible with OpenDayLight (ODL), which located in `master`.
 The other branch `feature/ecs` has the latest code.
-These codes can still work with original ODL but it works well with our modified L2Switch module beacuse OpenDayLight couldn't provide enough information for ECS.
+These codes can still work with original ODL but it works well with our modified L2Switch module because OpenDayLight couldn't provide enough information for ECS.

 ## Introduction

 ECS is the abbreviation of `Endpoint Cost Service`, which provides the routing cost between endpoints.
-ECS accepts the pair of endpoints returns the routing cost of the pair.
-It provide the routing cost, by collecting raw networking data from OpenDayLight, whith different metrics such as hop counts, bandwidth and user defiened routing cost.
+ECS accepts the pair of endpoints and returns the routing cost of the pair.
+It provides the routing cost by collecting raw networking data from OpenDayLight with different metrics such as hop counts, bandwidth and user-defined routing cost.
 This design document contains the information about our latest ECS implementation.

 ## Features